Get a quote

 How to get replacement cost coverage

 First, you can buy your home insurance through Kin.
-We offer replacement cost coverage for your dwelling, and you can choose to have replacement cost coverage for your belongings, too.
+We offer policies that have replacement cost coverage for your dwelling, and you can choose to have replacement cost coverage for your belongings, too.
 But if you’re going through another provider, ask if your policy is written on a replacement-cost basis.

 If you already have a policy, you might want to check the coverage.
 The information you need is typically listed under Coverage A (dwelling coverage) and Coverage C (personal property protection).